-Moreno was dubbed “The Cuban Bob Feller” as well as Jiquí for his spectacular record in high-level amateur ball in the early 1940s.
+“The Cuban Bob Feller” had a spectacular record in high-level amateur ball in the early 1940s.
 After turning pro, the righty remained a major year-round drawing card in Havana.
 He was one of many Cubans whom Joe Cambria signed for the Washington Senators.
-Journalist Fausto Miranda -- older brother of Willy Miranda, a friend and teammate in Washington -- called him “The Meteor of Güines.”
+Journalist Fausto Miranda -- older brother of Willy Miranda, a friend and teammate in Washington -- called him “The Meteor of Güines.”1

 Moreno had lost that fastball by the time he reached the majors in 1950 -- yet he was durable.
 It is said that jiquí posts driven into the ground by the conquistadores in 1514 were still sound over four centuries later.
 Relying on craft as he battled through arm problems, Julio wound up pitching both summer and winter ball for close to 30 years.
 His last big-league game came in 1953, but his career extended well into the ’60s, mainly in Cuba, Mexico, and Nicaragua.
 He was also a manager in the latter two nations.
 Jiquí returned to the majors as a tireless batting-practice pitcher for two seasons with the Detroit Tigers -- including the 1968 champion team.
 For much of his later life, he devoted his energies to coaching Cuban-American children in his adopted home, Miami.